Open Veins of Latin America: Historical context

-Plot summary
+Summary

 Structure

 Open Veins of Latin America has a foreword written by Chilean writer Isabel Allende, followed by a preface by Galeano titled “In Defense of the Word” and a series of acknowledgments.
 The book has an introduction titled “120 Million Children in the Eye of the Hurricane,” and it is then divided into three parts: “Part I: Mankind’s poverty as a consequence of the wealth of the land;” “Part II: Development is a voyage with more shipwrecks than navigators;” and “Part III: Seven Years After.”

 Each of the first two parts has subcategories.
 Part I is divided into “Lust for Gold, Lust for Silver,” “King Sugar and Other Agricultural Monarchs,” and “The Invisible Sources of Power.”
 Part II is divided into “Tales of Premature Death” and “The Contemporary Structure of Plunder.”
 Lastly, Part III is considered to be the conclusion of the book, and it was written seven years later and annexed to future editions.